particle-iot/docs/src/content/en/shared/firmware.md

 ### #include

 `#include` is used to include outside libraries in your application code.
-This gives the programmer access to a large group of standard C libraries (groups of pre-made functions), and also libraries written especially for Spark Core.
+This gives the programmer access to a large group of standard C libraries (groups of pre-made functions), and also libraries written especially for your device.

 Note that #include, similar to #define, has no semicolon terminator, and the compiler will yield cryptic error messages if you add one.